Browse by Medical Category

 Jeffrey A. Engelman, MD, PhD

-The research goal of my laboratory is to advance targeted therapies to beneﬁt patients with cancer.
+The research goal of the Engelman laboratory is to advance targeted therapies to beneﬁt patients with cancer.
 Our research focuses on understanding the biological underpinnings of sensitivity and resistance to speciﬁc kinase inhibitor targeted therapies in cancers with speciﬁc genetic abnormalities.
-In particular, we focus on the regulation of key signaling networks that regulate cancer cell growth and survival, such as the PI3K-AKT and MEK-ERK signaling pathways.
-We study how perturbation of speciﬁc signaling pathways (alone or in combination) impairs cell growth and induces cell death in the context of specific genetic abnormalities.
+In particular, we focus on the regulation of key signaling networks that regulate cancer cell growth and survival.
+We study how perturbation of speciﬁc signaling pathways (alone or in combination) impairs cell growth and induces cell death.
 More recently, our research has also begun to focus on how one should model responsiveness to therapies in the laboratory to optimally inform what will occur in the clinic.
-Our studies encompass biochemistry, molecular biology, cell culture models, mouse models and assessment of clinical specimens.
-Our laboratory studies encompass established targeted paradigms such as EGFR-, ALK-, and ROS-mutant lung cancers as well as cancers for which no effective targeted therapy currently exists, such as KRAS mutant cancers.
+Our studies combine cell culture models, mouse models, and assessment of clinical specimens.
+Our laboratory focuses on both established targeted paradigms such as EGFR and ALK mutant lung cancers, as well as cancers for which no effective targeted therapy currently exists, such as PI3K mutant breast cancers and KRAS mutant lung cancers.

 Jeffrey A. Engelman, MD, PhDPrincipal Investigator